zeptocosm/tempchan/README.md

 * Private - Each board has a secret link, and only people with the link can read or write posts.
 (This is enforced by end-to-end encryption.)
 * Temporary - The board is deleted after a certain time.

 Tempchan can help a group or community have more free-flowing discussions than would be possible without these three features.
-Create a Tempchan board and share its link with others to start the conversation!
+Create a Tempchan board and share its link to start the conversation!

 ## Contributing